hkarhani/byodlimit/README.md

 `uvicorn main:app --host 0.0.0.0 --port 5000 --reload`

 You will be able to monitor the fastAPI service from the command output.

+## P.S.
+Security Note:

+Please use this script in controlled Lab Environment - Security features are disabled in the provided script.

+Security features are disabled for Jupyter Notebook (anyone with IP reachability to docker host will be able to browse the Notebook) and fastAPI is implementing http only without authentication.
+Will be updating api-key verification or credentials-based authentication in future release.